The Travel Writers' Ultimate Guide to a Long Layover in London

 "If the timing is right, a layover in London is perfect for experiencing some of the city’s most iconic landmarks and traditions.
 On most Saturdays and when Parliament is not sitting, visitors have the opportunity to take a guided tour of the Palace of Westminster followed by afternoon tea on the banks of the Thames, right under Big Ben’s famous clock tower," says Katy of Untold Morsels.
 She looks for culture wherever she goes, and what better lesson in culture can you get than with British High Tea.

-A good old fashioned walkabout can be one of the best ways to spend your layover, and these four encompass many of London's most famous landmarks.
+A good old-fashioned walkabout can be one of the best ways to spend your layover, and these four encompass many of London's most famous landmarks.
+Or just follow your feet some of the prettiest streets in London.
+Wherever they take you, walking in London is so much better than sitting at the airport!

 Sarah and Kris of JetSetting Fools suggest "first timers head straight into the heart of London to take in the city’s top sights on foot.
 With a long layover, there are endless possibilities to explore."
 They like the well-known Westminster borough for seeing the city’s most iconic sights - Buckingham Palace, Westminster Abbey, and Big Ben."